fentresspaul61B/Deploy-Whisper-On-GCP/README.md

 - Click the box
 - Hit edit
 - Fill out the request information
+- Wait a few days until you get confirmation that your quota is increased.

 Otherwise you will get this error:
 ```